About Me

 Important conversations.

-The benefit of another’s perspective is relevant beyond our careers, of course.
+That said, the benefit of another’s perspective is relevant beyond our careers, of course.
 Finding the right relationships, navigating out of the wrong ones, understanding our behaviors in tough situations, getting through a crisis that seems insurmountable.
 These may all seem elusive when we are stuck and sorting it out on our own.

 I understand therapy as a place to workshop ideas.